idealista/fluentd-role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your ansible playbook.
-Once launched, it will install a [fluentd](https://fluentd.io/) server.
+Once launched, it will install a [fluentd](https://fluentd.io/) agent.

 ### Prerequisities